jadupl2/sadmin/README.md

 - In the morning do you have to look in multiple place to check if everything went right last night ?
 - Can you look at performance graph of your servers to see or to justify the cpu utilization increase ?
 - In case of a disaster recovery situation, do you have all the information on hand to rebuild your servers ?
-- Be alerted when a filesystem/disk is getting full on one of your servers.
+- Be alerted when a filesystem/disk is getting full on one of your servers on your phone.
 - If a service start working, if you want you can restart it automatically.
 - Include a frontend tool (sadm) to create/increase/delete filesystem (ext3,ext4,xfs)